wahid18-maqs/Stock-Cryptocurrency-Price-Pridiction/README.md

 4. **Web Interface:**

-   -Open your web browser and go to http://127.0.0.1:5000/.
+   - Open your web browser and go to http://127.0.0.1:5000/.

-   -Enter the stock or cryptocurrency symbol and the date range
+   - Enter the stock or cryptocurrency symbol and the date range

-   -Click "Predict" to see the results.
+   - Click "Predict" to see the results.

 ## Usage